suryamangena/testing-interview-questions/mabl.md

 Similar to modular frameworks, you can define a flow, or set of steps, that you can reuse in multiple tests, or connect together to build a master test.
 If you ever need to update a flow, you can do so without it affecting the other flows, or the master test.

+## Mabl uses JavaScript
+Using snippets we introduce the javascript code and tie to the test script.
+We can use synchronous and asynchronous code.

+## Cons
+Mabl is not always able to handle tricker elements in our UI, which requires us to write custom JS steps or reach to to their support.

 ## Disadvantages:
 They don’t have the same infinite flexibility as creating your own framework does, so if your application has complex edge cases, these types of tools might not be for your project.
 They’re also not open-source, so there is a subscription cost to consider.